Skip to main content

 If you develop open sores or blisters, let your orthotist know as soon as possible.

-How do I clean my knee brace?
+How do I clean my knee immobilizer?

-Clean your brace as needed with mild soap and warm water, baby wipes, or rubbing alcohol.
+Clean your immobilizer as needed with mild soap and warm water, baby wipes, or rubbing alcohol.
 If you machine wash it, remove all of the stays beforehand and use the gentle cycle.
 Make sure that the brace and your body are completely dry before putting the brace back on.

 When should I follow up with my orthotist?

 If any concerns come up, schedule a follow-up appointment.
-If at any time your brace needs to be fixed or doesn't seem to be fitting correctly, schedule an appointment with the Orthotics, Prosthetics, and Seating department.
+If at any time your immobilizer needs to be fixed or doesn't seem to be fitting correctly, schedule an appointment with the Orthotics, Prosthetics, and Seating department.

 This information is for educational purposes only.
 It is not intended to replace the advice of your health care providers.
 If you have any questions, talk with your doctor or others on your health care team.
 If you are a Gillette patient with urgent questions or concerns, please contact Telehealth Nursing at 651-229-3890.